AdamKyle/flare/README.md

 This game is heavily under development but some of the features that you will get to experience are:

-# Adventure

-- Pick a race and a class and begin your adventure!
-- Move around on a 500x500 map that is completely draggable on a 16x16 grid.
-Explore caves, ancient ruins and more with time based mechanics.
-- Fight monsters, gain loots, gold, experience and levels!
-- Equip your gear and become stronger.
-Play to your classes strengths and become the strongest character!
-- Chat in real time with other people including private messages.
-- More to come ...

-# Kingdoms

-> ## ATTN!
->
-> This is a planned feature how ever the game may launch with out it for the initial
-> alpha phase 1.

-- Start off with a predefined kingdom on a giant map that can have over 250 thousand kingdoms!
-- Grow your kingdoms, store your gold, rule over other kingdoms in a time based way.
-- Start or Join a clan, conquer the map and farm the plundered villages for scraps of resources.
-- Recruit, build up and gather resources.
-- More the come ...

-This game is completely free and any special gear or bonuses that are similar to the two games mentioned above can all be gained in game with no need to spend out side money.
-This point was very important to me.

 # Development and Testing

 ## Getting started with Development: